 Salmon Fly Tying Materials

 Personally I like to take the salmon fly movement concept to the next level and choose the fly tying materials that offer the most attractive movement of all and even in the slowest moving salmon pools they still move in an optimal 'lifelike' manner.
 I rarely will fish a buck tail fly these days and will always choose the much more mobile and attractive fox tail equivalent as the wing or tail material.
-The irresistible 'waggle' from a nicely shaped fox tail wing adds a different dimension to the stream movement of any salmon fly.
+The irresistible 'waggle' from a nicely shaped fox tail wing or tail adds a different dimension to the stream movement of any salmon fly.

 Soft Long Salmon Fly Hackles

-For the salmon fly hackle I'll choose the softer and longer schlappen hackle over regular hen hackle as what I'm always looking to create is an absolute 'live bait' of a salmon fly that even the most educated salmon in the pool just has to come off its lie to investigate.
+For the salmon fly hackle on larger flies I'll choose the softer and longer schlappen hackle over regular hen hackle as what I'm always looking to create is an absolute 'live bait' of a salmon fly that even the most educated salmon in the pool just has to come off its lie to investigate.
 Anyone can catch the 'easy fish' and although always a challenge I get a much bigger thrill out of catching the older resident salmon that has seen it all before.
 A longer softer fibered schlappen hackle will 'pulse' and move far better in the stream than any normal hackled salmon fly will ever do.

 A Few Salmon Flies Is All You Need

 As salmon fishers we tend to carry around hundreds of salmon flies in our fishing bags but the reality of the situation is that you only need a few to choose from for the vast majority of salmon fishing scenarios.
-This reminds me of my youth on the Tay when out with my mentor the late Willie Laird who only ever kept 4 or 5 flies in his tweed jacket and those flies caught hundreds of salmon each season.
+This reminds me of my youth on the Tay when out with my mentor the late Willie Laird who only ever kept 4 or 5 flies in his tweed jacket and those flies caught many salmon each season.
 In many cases the salmon flies in mass production these days are far better at catching fisherman than they are at catching salmon!